gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 _R_ to perform the BART models.
-We performed BARTs separately for all species and estimated the probability of occurrence for all the sites in our region of interest, then converted the results to a binary outcome given a threshold that maximises the True skill statistic (TSS), as suggested by @Carlson2020EmbSpe.
+We performed BARTs separately for all species and estimated the probability of occurrence for all the sites in our region of interest, then converted the results to a binary outcome given a threshold that maximises the True Skill Statistic (TSS), as suggested by @Carlson2020EmbSpe.

 ## Quantification of ecological uniqueness

 We used the method from @Legendre2013BetDiv to quantify compositional uniqueness from overall beta diversity for both observed and predicted data.
-First, we assembled species presence-absence data (observed and predicted) by site to form two site-by-species community matrices $Y$.
+First, we assembled species presence-absence data by site to form two site-by-species community matrices $Y$, one from observed data and one from predicted data.
 We measured species richness per site as the sum of each row, or the number species present.
-We removed the sites without any species from the predicted community matrix (the observed commmunity matrix, by design, was only composed of sites with at least one species present), and applied the Hellinger transformation to our $Y$ matrix, as recommended by @Legendre2013BetDiv for presence-absence data.
+We removed the sites without any species from the predicted community matrix (this was not necessary for the observed community matrix, as it was, by design, only composed of sites with at least one species present), and applied the Hellinger transformation to our $Y$ matrices, as recommended by
+@Legendre2013BetDiv for presence-absence data.
 We then measured the local contributions to beta diversity (LCBD), which quantify how much a specific site (a row in matrix $Y$) contributes to the overall variance in the community [@Legendre2013BetDiv].
 High LCBD values indicate a unique community composition, while low values indicate a more common set of species.
 We note that our LCBD values, which add up to 1 by definition, were very low given the high number of sites in both our observed and predicted data sets.
 However, the relative difference between the scores matters more than the absolute value to differentiate their uniqueness.
-We decided to report the LCBD values as the relative to the maximum value from each matrix Y, meaning that the new maximum value is 1, and all other values represent fractions of it.
+Therefore, we decided to report the LCBD values as relative to the maximum value from each matrix Y, meaning that the new maximum value was 1, and all other values represented fractions of it.

 ## Investigation of regional and scaling variation

-To investigate possible regional and scaling effects, we recalculated LCBD values on subregions at different locations or at different scales.
+To investigate possible regional and scaling effects, we recalculated LCBD values on various subregions at different locations and at different scales.
 First, we selected two subregions of equivalent size (20 longitude degrees by 10 latitude degres) with two contrasting richness profiles to verify if the relationship between species richness and LCBD values was similar.
 We selected a Northeast subregion, mostly species-rich, and a Southwest subregion, mostly species-poor (for both observed and predicted data).
 The coordinates of both subregions are shown on @fig:subareas.
 Second, we recalculated the LCBD indices at three different scales, starting with a focus on the Northeast subregion and progressively extending the extent to encompass the Southwest subregion (@fig:scaling).
 We did these two verifications with both the observed and predicted data, but only illustrate the results with the predicted data as both